 I've taught television, film, and new media courses since 1977—at Northwestern University, the University of Alabama, and the University of Arizona.
+I became a professor emeritus at the University of Albama in 2020.
 To support my television courses, I wrote the textbook, Television: Critical Methods and Applications—currently in its fifth edition.
 (Read more about teaching activities.)

 For some time now I've been active in online educational resources for film/TV studies.
 I created Screen-L and ScreenSite, two of the earliest Internet resources for film/TV teachers/students; and I served as the Society for Cinema and Media Studies' first information technology officer.
 (Read more about online and media projects.)